-When we've been through a tough time, we often say we can breathe easier.
-And if something is straightforward, it's "as natural as breathing."
+When we’ve been through a tough time, such as COVID-19, we often say we can breathe easier.
+And if something is straightforward, it’s “as natural as breathing.”

 But for many people, breathing isn’t easy or comfortable.
 From chronic respiratory diseases such as asthma and COPD to the “air hunger” of a severe anxiety attack, breathing troubles affect both adults and children worldwide.